AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/analytics/mixpanel.md

 ### Limits {#limits}

-* A maximum of 100 concurrent queries, and 60 queries per hour as indicated on [Export API Rate Limits](https://help.mixpanel.com/hc/en-us/articles/115004602563-Rate-Limits-for-API-Endpoints).
+* You have a maximum of 100 concurrent queries and 60 queries per hour as indicated on [Export API Rate Limits](https://help.mixpanel.com/hc/en-us/articles/115004602563-Rate-Limits-for-API-Endpoints).